 Sean: However, if you are a publisher or publishing independently, you want to make sure your game is well-developed and have money, specs, and a long-term plan.
 The game doesn’t need to be finalized, but the basics should be pretty ironed out for what you’re trying to create.

 Sean: Have I not followed this exactly in the past?
 It’s true.
 Sometimes I don’t even have the basics of a game ironed out, and there is a very specific reason for that.
-That reason is that your theme is that critical in order to nail down some concepts first, before diving into game mechanics.
+Your theme is that critical in order to nail down some concepts first, before diving into game mechanics.

 Brandon: The closer to completion of the core game you are, the better.
 That said, I got an early start on Byways art, so maybe I don’t even follow my own advice 😉